simplesurance/cfdns/README.md

 ## About

-Non-Official GO CloudFlare DNS API client for go.
+Non-Official GO CloudFlare DNS API client.
 It was created because the official API is not stable and breaks its consumers multiple times a year.
 Some of the breaks are immediately apparent because the compiler itself can find the problem, sometimes the expectation can't be detected